-It’s an activity that hadn’t really occurred to me – perhaps that’s part and parcel of living in a city and feeling more like a local than a tourist.
-But when my friend Alice came to visit Vancouver, she’d really expressed an interest in going whale watching for a day.
+It’s an activity that hadn’t really occurred to me – perhaps that’s part and parcel of living in Vancouver and feeling more like a local than a tourist.
+But when my friend Alice came to visit the city for a couple of weeks, she’d really expressed an interest in going whale watching for a day.

-When we see them, our naturalist, Rhys, was pretty amazed by how social they were being including ‘tail slaps’ and ‘spyhops’ – as Transient Orcas stay quiet most of the time (for hunting), it was a pretty great show.
+When we see them, our naturalist, Rhys, was pretty amazed by how social the whales were being including ‘tail slaps’ and ‘spyhops’.
+Transient Orcas usually stay quiet most of the time (for hunting), so it was a pretty great show.

 Along the way, we saw more wildlife, and some beautiful houses.
 What do you think of this one?

 Once we’d finally chased after the orcas and successfully saw some – I stopped taking pictures.
 Partly to enjoy the moment, and partly because our naturalist took some that are far better than mine, so I’ve shared them below.
 Thanks, Rhys!

 It was pretty cool to spot creatures you only really ever see on the TV.

 Next up – we were lucky enough to see Humpbacks on our whale watching trip too!
 We found two Humpback Whales just to the north, near South Pender Island.
 They were travelling slowly, most likely feeding as well – and we even got to see a locally famous female called ‘Big Mama’.

 According to Rhys, the reason why ‘Big Mama’ is so special is that in 1997 she was the first Humpback Whale seen in these waters since the whaling industry drove the local population to extinction in 1908 – you can read more about Big Mama’s amazing story.